Chaoyingz/flect/docs/src/documentation/content/project-structure.md

-# tui project structure
+# flect project structure

-This document provides an overview of the project structure for a TUI application, with a focus on routing conventions.
+This document provides an overview of the project structure for a flect application, with a focus on routing conventions.

 ## Routing Conventions

-Understanding the routing conventions is crucial for navigating through a TUI application.
+Understanding the routing conventions is crucial for navigating through a flect application.
 Here are the key components and their functions:

 ### Routing Files